The Art of Painting

 Painting has long been part of human culture.
 Historians, Philosophers, and Anthropologists study paintings from ancient civilizations and cultures in order to gain more knowledge.
 Paintings reveal beliefs held by its viewers, their daily activities, and how they saw the world.

 Cave paintings that have survived through millennia display hunting scenes and depictions of animals living at that time in cave paintings that show Greek influences.
-Find out more about painter Melbourne.
+Find out more about painter Adelaide.

 Northern artists created their own technique distinct from Italian painting in the 15th century, striving for realism with every hair and drapery detail as seen in real life.
 Pablo Picasso and Georges Braque pioneered Cubism – paintings which displayed objects through geometric segments as though seen from various angles at once, intended as political statements.